Caravan at Mexico-Guatemala border shrinks as migrants cross

 TECUN UMAN, Guatemala (AP) — A U.S.-bound caravan that once totaled more than 3,000 Central American migrants looked to be about a third that size Saturday morning, when its remaining members woke up on a bridge that divides the borders of Guatemala and Mexico and waited to get past a crossing guarded by hundreds of Mexican federal police.

 Hundreds of migrants have already crossed, some legally, some not.
+Others left their spots on the bridge to go to a nearby Guatemalan town for food.
 It’s unclear whether any have simply turned back.

-The group had burst through a Guatemalan border fence Friday and rushed onto the crossing over the Suchiate River, defying officials’ entreaties for an orderly crossing and U.S. President Donald Trump’s threats of retaliation.
+The group had burst through a Guatemalan border fence Friday and rushed onto the bridge over the Suchiate River, defying officials’ entreaties for an orderly crossing and U.S. President Donald Trump’s threats of retaliation.
 They were met by a wall of police with riot shields, and only about 50 migrants managed to push their way through before officers unleashed pepper spray.
-The rest retreated, joining the sea of people on the bridge between both countries.
+The rest retreated, joining the sea of people in limbo between both countries.

+At an event in Scottsdale, Arizona on Friday, the U.S. president made it clear to Mexico that he is monitoring its response.

+“So as of this moment, I thank Mexico.
+I hope they continue.
+But as of this moment, I thank Mexico,” he said.
+“If that doesn’t work out, we’re calling up the military — not the Guard.”

-Other migrants, tired of waiting, jumped off the bridge into the river on Friday.
+Other migrants, tired of waiting, jumped off the bridge into the river.
 Some organized a rope brigade to ford its muddy waters or floated across on rafts operated by local residents who usually charge a dollar or two to make the crossing.

+Carlos Rodriguez, 20, crossed the Suchiate River in a raft and reached the Mexican side.
+“I’m proud,” he said, after landing on Mexican soil.

-As dawn broke Saturday, hundreds of migrants awoke amid garbage that had already piled up on the bridge.
+Hundreds of others awoke amid garbage that had already piled up on the bridge.
 Without bathrooms, a foul odor wafted through the air.

 “From here, we’re going on.
 From here, there’s no turning back,” said the 25-year-old farmer, adding that he makes 150 lempiras a day in Honduras, or about $6, and has no work benefits.

-On Friday, a Mexican marine official with a loudspeaker approached the gate and told migrants they would be taken in trucks to “a humanitarian attention center” in Tapachula, a border city in the Mexican state of Chiapas.
-But the official did not say when this would happen.

-Later in the night, Mexican President Enrique Pena Nieto said in an address to the nation that a large group of migrants had “tried to enter Mexican territory irregularly, attacking and even hurting some elements of the federal police.”
+Some women and children made their way toward the front of the caravan Saturday, while men were at the back.

+They have also moved about 30 feet (9 meters) back from the gate that separates them from Mexican police to establish a buffer zone.

-“Mexico does not permit and will not permit entry into its territory in an irregular fashion, much less in a violent fashion,” he said.
+Late Friday night, Mexican President Enrique Pena Nieto said that “Mexico does not permit and will not permit entry into its territory in an irregular fashion, much less in a violent fashion.”

 Honduran President Juan Orlando Hernandez tweeted late Friday that he spoke with his Guatemalan counterpart, Jimmy Morales, and asked permission to send Honduran civil protection personnel to the bridge to help the migrants.